fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>attribute_key</dt>
 <dd>

-(string, default: `workload_duration_ms`) Key of the attribute in access log or span from which the metric for this flux meter is read.
+(string, default: `"workload_duration_ms"`) Key of the attribute in access log or span from which the metric for this flux meter is read.

 :::info